TexasInstruments/open-pru/docs/open_pru_organization.md

 > operating systems, it is suggested to create a separate project for each
 > version of the PRU firmware.

+#### MCU+ source code

-non-PRU source code typically follows the same pattern as the PRU source code:
+MCU+ source code typically follows the same pattern as the PRU source code:

 ```
+mcuplus
         source code that is shared across multiple cores, devices, or boards
         board/core/
 		source code that is specific to core
 		build-tool/
 			linker.cmd
 			makefile (can pass variables to customize the source
 				code per core, device, or board)
 ```